19hours/sg-statutes/Acts/Companies Act.md

 (i) in time for subsection (4)(a) to be complied with; but

-(ii) not before the beginning of the period of 22 days ending with the resolution date; and
+(ii) not before the beginning of the period of 30 days ending with the resolution date; and

+[Act 36 of 2014 wef 01/07/2015]

 (c) a copy of the solvency statement is lodged with the Registrar, together with the copy of the resolution required to be lodged with the Registrar under section 186, within 15 days beginning with the resolution date.